desruc/keepclone/README.md

 ## Features ⚡️

 - Written in modern React, only functional components with hooks
-- Custom webpack setup, no Create-React-App here!
+- Custom webpack setup!
 - Tests powered by testing-library and Jest
 - Firebase authentication and database provider
+- Material-UI

 ## Setting up development environment 🛠